knobby-tires/weather-texter/README.md

 A simple daily weather notification service designed for dumbphones.

 This Go program fetches weather data from OpenWeatherMap and sends it as a text message through email-to-SMS gateways provided by mobile carriers.
-No apps or expensive SMS services required!
+No apps or overpriced garbage (twilio) required!

 ## Features